gabi-studio/school-database/README.md

 - Show an error message if the teacher ID is invalid.
 - Use a form to add a new teacher
 - Delete a teacher (with a confirmation page to safeguard delete)
+- Update an existing teacher
+- error messages when there are fields missing on form when updating a teacher

 ### **Students**
 - View a list of all students.